-The name of the city is actually derived from the ancient Veneti people who lived in the region during the 10th century BC.
+The city’s name is derived from the ancient Veneti people who lived in the region during the 10th century BC.
 The city was also the capital of the Republic of Venice from 697 to 1797.

-It played a major role during the Middle Ages and Renaissance as a staging area for the Crusades, as well as an important center of commerce—especially silk, grain, and spice, and of art from the 13th century to the end of the 17th.
+It played a significant role during the Middle Ages and Renaissance as a staging area for the Crusades and an essential centre of commerce—especially silk, grain, and spice—and art from the 13th century to the end of the 17th.

-It became part of the Kingdom of Italy in 1866, following a referendum held as a result of the Third Italian War of Independence.
+It became part of the Kingdom of Italy in 1866 following a referendum held after the Third Italian War of Independence.

-Venice is renowned for the magnificent architecture of its buildings and it remains a very popular tourist destination, and has been ranked as the most beautiful city in the world as well as one of Europe’s most romantic cities.
+Venice is renowned for the magnificent architecture of its buildings, and it remains a trendy tourist destination.
+It has been ranked as the most beautiful city in the world and one of Europe’s most romantic cities.
 People come from all over the world to walk around its winding streets and enchanting alleyways to explore the beautiful city.

-So, if you’re planning on taking a trip to this majestic city any time soon, here’s a rundown of some of the sights and landmarks you cannot miss.
+So, if you plan on taking a trip to this majestic city any time soon, here’s a rundown of some sights and landmarks you cannot miss.

 Piazza San Marco in the Center of Venice

 The Piazzetta San Giovanni XXIII is an open space on the north side of the church.
-The Clock Tower (Torre dell’Orologio) leads through shopping streets to the Rialto, the commercial and financial center of Venice.
+The Clock Tower (Torre dell’Orologio) leads through shopping streets to Rialto, Venice’s commercial and financial centre.

 To the left is the long arcade along the north side of the Piazza, lined with shops and restaurants at ground level.
 The restaurants include the famous Caffè Quadri.

 Turning left at the end, the arcade continues along the west end of the Piazza, which was rebuilt by Napoleon about 1810 and is known as the Napoleonic Wing.
-It holds, behind the shops, a ceremonial staircase which was to have led to a royal palace but now forms the entrance to the Museo Correr (Correr Museum).
+Behind the shops, it holds a ceremonial staircase that was to have led to a royal palace but now forms the entrance to the Museo Correr (Correr Museum).

 Basilica di San Marco